 The Undergraduate Pharmacy Society (UPS) is the student governing council which supports the academic, social, athletic and professional activities of the undergraduate students at the Leslie Dan Faculty of Pharmacy.
 This scholarship was established by the members of the 2016-17 UPS Council to support and encourage leadership in the profession.
-It is awarded to a student entering Year 1 of the PharmaCy profession.
+It is awarded to a student entering Year 1 of the PharmD program based on demonstrated leadership and potential to contribute to the Faculty and to the Pharmacy profession.
 The recipient must not have already received an entrance scholarship, and this scholarship will not be awarded if a suitable recipient is not identified.